replicante-io/agents/docs/docs/intro-install.md

 sidebar_label: Installation
 ---

-Official agents can be installed from code as described below.
+Official agents can be installed from code or from pre-built binaries as described below.

-This is currently the only officially supported method.
+Docker images are also provided but mainly meant as an experimentation tool.
+Access to the datastore process and file system will be needed for some features to work and container isolation will interfere with them.

 ## 1. Install